apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/cluster.md

 Cluster deployment uses the same scripts and configuration files as we deploy in [pseudo-cluster deployment](pseudo-cluster.md), so the prepare and required are the same as pseudo-cluster deployment.
 The difference is that [pseudo-cluster deployment](pseudo-cluster.md) is for one machine, while cluster deployment (Cluster) for multiple. and the steps of "Modify configuration" are quite different between pseudo-cluster deployment and cluster deployment.

-### Prepare && DolphinScheduler startup environment
+### Prepare and DolphinScheduler Startup Environment

-Because of cluster deployment for multiple machine, so you have to run you "Prepare" and "startup" in every machine in [pseudo-cluster.md](pseudo-cluster.md), except section "Configure machine SSH password-free login", "Start zookeeper", "Initialize the database", which is only for deployment or just need an single server
+Because of cluster deployment for multiple machine, so you have to run you "Prepare" and "startup" in every machine in [pseudo-cluster.md](pseudo-cluster.md), except section "Configure machine SSH password-free login", "Start ZooKeeper", "Initialize the database", which is only for deployment or just need an single server

-### Modify configuration
+### Modify Configuration

 This is a step that is quite different from [pseudo-cluster.md](pseudo-cluster.md), because the deployment script will transfer the resources required for installation machine to each deployment machine using `scp`.
 And we have to declare all machine we want to install DolphinScheduler and then run script `install.sh`.
 The configuration file is under the path `conf/config/install_config.conf`, here we only need to modify section **INSTALL MACHINE**, **DolphinScheduler ENV, Database, Registry Server** and keep other same as [pseudo-cluster deployment](pseudo-cluster .md), the following describes the parameters that must be modified